From biting to engulfment: Target mechanics determines modes of phagocytosis through curvature--actin coupling

-\textbf{Significance statement}---{Phagocytosis is essential for immune defence, yet the physical principles governing the engulfment of soft, deformable targets remain poorly understood.
-Most theoretical models assume rigid particles, even though real cells undergo substantial shape changes during contact.
-Here, we develop a theoretical membrane model to simulate interactions between multiple vesicles, enabling a mechanistic exploration of phagocytosis of soft targets.
-We show that target membrane rigidity dictates whether it is fully engulfed, pushed away, or partially bitten.
-These mechanically driven regimes explain experimental observations of immune cells engaging with both artificial GUVs and lymphoma cells.}
+\textbf{Significance statement}---{Phagocytosis is essential for immune defence, yet the physical principles governing engulfment of deformable targets remain poorly understood.
+Most theoretical models assume rigid particles, appropriate for phagocytosis of bacteria or fungi.
+When phagocytes engage dying cells or antibody-opsonised cancer cells, these targets undergo substantial shape changes during phagocytosis.
+We develop a theoretical model to simulate cell--cell interactions, enabling a mechanistic exploration of phagocytosis of soft targets.
+We utilize a model in which cytoskeletal protrusive activity is guided by curvature-sensitive membrane complexes, and show that target membrane rigidity dictates whether targets are fully engulfed, pushed away, or partially bitten.
+These mechanically driven dynamic regimes are validated experimentally using artificial elastic beads, GUVs, and lymphoma cells, both in vivo and in vitro.}